milaboratory/minnn/docs/source/reference.rst

  --input: Input file in "mif" format.
 If not specified, stdin will be used.
  --output: Output file in "mif" format.
 If not specified, stdout will be used.
  --groups: List of groups that represent barcodes.
 If not specified, all groups will be used.
  --consensus-algorithm: Consensus algorithm.
-Available algorithms are single-cell and double-multi-align.
+Available algorithms: SINGLE_CELL, DOUBLE_MULTI_ALIGN.
  --width: Window width (maximum allowed number of indels) for banded aligner.
 Used only in double-multi-align consensus algorithm.
  --aligner-match-score: Score for perfectly matched nucleotide, used in sequences alignment.
 Used only in double-multi-align consensus algorithm.
  --aligner-mismatch-score: Score for mismatched nucleotide, used in sequences alignment.
 Used only in double-multi-align consensus algorithm.